Both Illinois and Missouri offer a wide range of tax credits and other economic incentives.

 High Impact Business: This program is designed to support large economic development projects.
 It provides tax incentives to businesses making a capital investment of $12 million and creating 500 jobs or investing $30 million and retaining 1,500 jobs.
 Benefits may include investment tax credits and selected state sales tax exemptions.
 Investments must occur in designated locations outside of an Enterprise Zone.

-In addition to these and other state incentive, a range of federal and local incentive programs may be available, including several zone-based programs designed to incentivize investment in underserved areas such as federal Enterprise Zones, Opportunity Zones, Promise Zones, and New Market Tax Credits.
+Federal, local: In addition to these and other state incentive, a range of federal and local incentive programs may be available, including several zone-based programs designed to incentivize investment in underserved areas such as federal Enterprise Zones, Opportunity Zones, Promise Zones and New Market Tax Credits.
 Need help seeing which programs your company can take advantage of?
 Contact us.